 We will see many sites that are significant to our nation's formation, and we will study the lives and religious convictions of our Puritan forefathers.
 Also, this particular weekend is often at the height of New England's fall foliage season.

-Then, we will cross the Charles River to see “Old Iron Sides,” the USS Constitution, and drive to the famous monument commemorating the Battle of Bunker Hill that ended the British occupation of Boston.
-In the afternoon we will drive to Plymouth and visit the Pilgrim settlement that began in 1620, the first permanent settlement north of Jamestown, Virginia.
-There we will walk on the replica of the Mayflower and see the famous Plymouth Rock.
+This morning, we will focus on the initial events of the American Revolution in 1775: the “Midnight Ride of Paul Revere,” immortalized in Longfellow’s poem; the lanterns hung at the Old North Church to alert the colonists of the British invasion; “the shot heard around the world” at Lexington Green; and the British advance at Concord.
+We will also pass by “Old Iron Sides,” the USS Constitution, and see the famous monument commemorating the Battle of Bunker Hill that ended British occupation of Boston.
+In the afternoon, we will visit Plymouth and the Pilgrim settlement that began in 1620, the first permanent settlement north of Jamestown, Virginia.
+There, we will explore the stunning Lady of Faith Monument, see the famous Plymouth Rock, and worship together on the replica of the Mayflower.
 Here you will be stirred by the story of our Christian heritage as never before!
-Our drive back to our hotel will bring the end of our touring day and give us a restful evening.

-Today we continue to highlight the life of Jonathan Edwards as well as enjoy the fall foliage in the Berkshire Mountains.
+Today we continue to highlight the life of Jonathan Edwards as we enjoy the fall foliage in the Berkshire Mountains.
 The drive through the mountains will provide a colorful backdrop on our journey to Stockbridge.
-Here we will see the school where Jonathan Edwards served in the 1750s as a missionary to the Mohawk Indians.
-We will also visit the Stockbridge library that houses some of his personal effects.
-Next we will visit Wethersfield where Edwards attended his first year of college.
-We end our day on the campus of Yale University where Edwards was among its most illustrious graduates.
+Here Edwards was a missionary to the American Indians.
+This afternoon we’ll visit Wethersfield, a quaint New England village where Edwards attended the first year of his studies.
+We end our day on the campus of Yale University in New Haven where Edwards was among its most illustrious graduates.

-We will conclude our memorable journey by worshiping together on the Lord’s Day and sharing a delicious farewell brunch.
-Early afternoon flights will be available from Hartford Airport as we return home filled with memories of our rich Christian heritage!
+We conclude our memorable journey by worshiping together on the Lord’s Day and sharing a delicious farewell brunch.
+Early afternoon flights will be available from Hartford, Connecticut airport as we return home filled with memories of our rich Christian heritage!